-Likewise, there is no statutory requirement that the Food and Drug Administration (FDA) regulate gene editing in food producing animals, much less that they do so as an “animal drug”.
+There is no statutory requirement that the Food and Drug Administration (FDA) regulate gene editing in food producing animals, much less that they do so as an “animal drug.”
 The FDA’s proposed regulatory framework is the result of a decades-old administrative decision, based on older transgenic biotechnology.
-This regulatory path will result in a lengthy and expensive approval process, and functionally make any GE animal a living animal drug—and every farm raising them a drug manufacturing facility.
-It does not allow for a risk-based approach that takes into consideration the familiarity or complexity of the genetic changes and the fact that they could be achieved through conventional breeding techniques (though at the expense of time and genetic improvement from decades of animal breeding).
+This regulatory path will result in a lengthy and expensive approval process, and functionally make any gene edited animal a living animal drug—and every farm raising them a drug manufacturing facility.
+It does not allow for a risk-based approach that takes into consideration the familiarity or complexity of the genetic changes, and the fact that they could be achieved through conventional breeding techniques (though at the expense of time and genetic improvement from decades of animal breeding).
 The FDA has also indicated that only the descendants of the animals studied in the approval process will be approved, rather than granting approval for the edit to be used on the entire species (as they allow for true animal drugs).
 In other words, even if FDA determines that an edit is “safe” in one lineage of a breed or strain, its use in any other strain—even within the same breed—would need to go through its own approval process.
 Under the current FDA plan, there are only three possible outcomes: drastic loss of genetic diversity as producers move towards the few approved lineages of animals; an FDA bogged down by hundreds or thousands of costly and lengthy approval applications for each livestock breed, strain, or even herd or flock; and/or U.S. livestock farmer abandonment of this promising technology while international competitors enjoy its benefits.
 None of these are acceptable outcomes.